Inside SCOPE—our eyes on COP26

 The importance of changing our relationship with the natural world is stark.
 Do you feel the urgency?
 We do.
 Each time storm surges batter our coastlines, wildfires engulf critical ecosystems, heat domes overwhelm our citizens, floods sweep away homes and businesses, and droughts disrupt food and water supplies.

 COP26 is the opportunity for world leaders to come together at this critical point for humanity, to step outside national politics and set into motion a global response to the climate crisis.
 It’s been described as “humanity’s last chance to prevent catastrophic climate change.”
-As world leaders, delegates, organisations, activists, and individuals are gathered in Glasgow, all eyes are on the world’s most important climate conference.
+As world leaders, delegates, organizations, activists, and individuals are gathered in Glasgow, all eyes are on the world’s most important climate conference.
 The agenda of discussions covering finance, energy, youth empowerment, gender, science, nature, transport, and our built environment has a tall and urgent order to deliver.

-We recognise that to fulfil our promise to design with community in mind, we need to consider climate change in our project work.
+We recognize that to fulfil our promise to design with community in mind, we need to consider climate change in our project work.
 As such, we are closely monitoring the COP26 talks in Glasgow—from the discussions of world leaders to the plethora of fringe events happening throughout the city.

 We are publishing a COP26 special, the Inside SCOPE, in the form of two online publications over the next two weeks.
 Freely available via our website, and social media, the Inside SCOPE will summarise the previous week’s events at COP.